techsoft3d/office-point-cloud-docker/Readme.md

-# Apartment Building Architecture
+# Office Point Cloud
-This repo will walk you through the steps to run a HOOPS Communicator based Linux Streaming Server Docker Container and a companion node-server for static files.
+This repo will walk you through the steps to run a HOOPS Web Viewer (formerly HOOPS Communicator) based Linux Streaming Server Docker Container and a companion node-server for static files.

 ## Getting Stated
 1. If you do not already have one, create a github token.
 This can be done here: https://github.com/settings/tokens.
 Be sure to give yourself full repo acces and write:packages access.